isb-cgc/RunningWorkflows-on-the-GoogleCloud/README.md

 * [Running Workflow with GCSFUSE](https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/gcp-info/WorkflowWithGCSFUSE.html)
 * [Running NEXTFLOW pipeline on public Bam file From ISB-CGC](https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/gcp-info/RunningNextflowWithBam.html)

+## CWL Runner

+The CWL-Runner directory of this repository contains a set of wrapper scripts originally taken from [Google Genomics Pipelines and API Examples](https://github.com/googlegenomics/pipelines-api-examples) and updated for compatibility with the latest Linux packages.
+Use this wrapper to launch CWL workflows in Google Cloud.

+## General Information

 For general information about the ISB-CGC, please contact us at feedback@isb-cgc.org.
 We are especially keen on learning about your particular use-cases, and how we can help you take advantage of the latest in cloud-computing technologies to answer your research questions.

 For feature requests or bug reports, please send e-mail to feedback@isb-cgc.org.